amitniitmca/amitniitmca/README.md

 I am a Salesforce Administraor :office_worker:, Developer :technologist:, Trainer :man_teacher: and Author :man_artist: from India.

-- :heavy_check_mark: I’m working as a Salesforce Consultant in Concretio Apps Private Limited.
+- :heavy_check_mark: I’m working as a Salesforce Consultant in Concretio Apps Private Limited for the last 1.5 years.

+- :heavy_check_mark: I have worked as a Java Web Developer for 3+ years.

+- :heavy_check_mark: I have worked as a Software Trainer for 6+ years.

 - :heavy_check_mark: Writing Blogs on Salesforce Technologies and Programming Languages.